eko5624/mpv-win64/README.md

 Grab and extract the All-in-One archive from <https://github.com/eko5624/mpv-win64/releases>
 You can also manually install these pacman-based packages if you are using MSYS2
-All my builds are portable and compiled with VapourSynth support, these plugins will have no effect if MPV can't find python environment

 ## Requirements